archywillhe/Template-Butler/README.md

 It would call `codeblock1` and `codeblock2` when `Template.TemplateName` is rendered.

-You can also do it this way with a variable:
+You can also pass the object instead of a string as parameter.
 ```javascript
 var electron = fermions.lepton(function(){
     //some code here